EvictionLab/eviction-lab-website/content/updates/research/vaccine-post/index.md

 "We used vaccination data from the <a href='https://www.azdhs.gov/covid19/data/index.php#zipcode-vaccinations' target='_blank' rel='noreferrer noopener'>Arizona Department of Health Services</a>, the <a href='https://www.opendataphilly.org/dataset/covid-vaccinations' target='_blank' rel='noreferrer noopener'>City of Philadelphia</a>, the <a href='https://hub.mph.in.gov/dataset/covid-19-vaccinations-by-zip' target='_blank' rel='noreferrer noopener'>Indiana Department of Health</a>, the <a href='https://www1.nyc.gov/site/doh/covid/covid-19-data-vaccines.page' target='_blank' rel='noreferrer noopener'>New York City Department of Health and Mental Hygiene</a>, and the <a href='https://dshs.texas.gov/coronavirus/AdditionalData.aspx' target='_blank' rel='noreferrer noopener'>Texas Department of State Health Services</a>."

-"One zip code area in Houston (77030) has a fully-vaccinated rate of 134%: the number of those fully vaccinated in that zip code reported by the Texas Department of State Health Services exceeds the 5-year estimate of the population for the zip code from the 2019 ACS data."
+"Three zip code areas in Houston (77030, 77046, 77056) reported fully-vaccinated numbers that exceed the 5-year estimates of the population over the age of 15 from the 2019 ACS data.
+The unvaccinated rates for those zip code areas have been reported as 0% on the map."

 >}}